-We’ve all experienced the sensation of biting on an unexpected object in our food.
+We’ve all experienced the sensation of biting into an unexpected object in our food.
 Although usually, we are pleased to find that the offending object is merely a piece of fishbone, fat or gristle.
-On some occasions, however, we bite into that sandwich, pie, or other food item to find that the item is ‘foreign’ - in other words there’s no reasonable explanation for it to be there.
+On some occasions, however, we bite into a food item to find that the item is ‘foreign’ - in other words there’s no reasonable explanation for it to be there.

 What is a food foreign object contamination personal injury claim?

 Put simply, any kind of injury caused by food or drink containing a foreign object served to you by another party constitutes a personal injury.
 A study published by the Food Standards Agency (FSA) in early 2020 estimated that around 13% of all complaints, around 400,000 incidences, are of foreign object contaminated food occur each year in the United Kingdom, meaning this is by no means a rare occurrence.
 Whilst many of these instances are no more than an unpleasant incident, some do result in injury, most commonly to the mouth and teeth.

 If the person, or business, serving you the food was negligent in their preparation or service or production of the food, you are entitled to claim for foreign object in food compensation.
 MG Legal’s expert food foreign object contamination solicitors can help you overcome the legal barriers to a successful claim.

 Once we have investigated your claim and provided we can establish negligence, expert medical evidence will be obtained and used to place a valuation on your claim.
 This valuation is then used to negotiate settlement with the fault party.

 What is defined as a foreign object in my food?